MEDSCI 142 : Biology for Biomedical Science: Organ Systems

 - The course will not include live online events (e.g. live group discussions/tutorials).

-- Assessments: Attendance on campus is required for all tests and the final exam.
+- Assessments: Attendance in-person and on-campus is required for all tests and the final exam.
+For planning purposes:

 At the end of every semester students will be invited to give feedback on the course and teaching through a tool called SET or Qualtrics.
 The lecturers and course co-ordinators will consider all feedback and respond with summaries and actions.